 - Strong capital – Rajgir and Pataliputra

-- Maximum Mahajanapadas ruled by kings but some ruled by Ganas or Sanghas.
+- Maximum Mahajanapadas were ruled by kings but some ruled by Ganas or Sanghas.

 - Each had its own capital often fortified.

-- Permanent army recruited from the peasantry regular bureaucracies.
+- The permanent army was recruited from the peasantry's regular bureaucracies.

 - Dharmasutras laid down norms for kings and other people.

-- Function of king to collect taxes and tributes from people.
+- The function of king is to collect taxes and tributes from people.